Britain hit by floods, power cuts at Christmas

 Tens of thousands of people have also had their power cut off in France where high winds and heavy rain were still sweeping across the south of the country.

-Winds of up to 90 mph hit both Britain and France on December 23 and Christmas Eve, with downpours forcing cancellations of rail, flight and ferry services at a peak travel time.
+Winds of up to 90 mph (145 kph) hit both Britain and France on December 23 and Christmas Eve, with downpours forcing cancellations of rail, flight and ferry services at a peak travel time.

 Five people - including a man who tried to rescue his dog from a river - have died in Britain over the last three days in accidents linked to the high winds and heavy rainfall.